EnHappyTion/Privacy-Policy/index.md

 # Support Infomation
-# Sun OF Dragon City
+# cross happy elimination

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：SunOFDragonCity@yeah.net
+Support email ：EnHappyTion@yeah.net

 ## About

-**Sun OF Dragon City**

-Sun OF Dragon City Start here and try this simple game.

-Gameplay: Find the same characters and click on them to complete a elimination.
-Eliminate all the same characters in the game and pass the level.

-Each level is a new challenge, with shorter time, more characters, more difficulty and more fun!
-Come challenge yourself and see how many levels you can play.
+**cross happy elimination**

+The fresh-style elimination game is suitable for people of all ages to help you relax and exercise your memory and responsiveness.

+-Classic gameplay, simple operation
+-Different style, fresh and beautiful
+-The faster the speed, the higher the score, allowing you to constantly challenge yourself -Super multi-level levels, giving you a new experience every time -Play anytime, anywhere, unlimited times
+Gameplay:
+Just remember where the same heroes are and click to eliminate them.
+Super easy!
+But be aware that the later the level is, the more difficult it is!
+Let's see how many levels you can break through!

 How about it?
 Does it sound exciting and interesting?
 If you are interested, download it now and challenge yourself!